 Andy was lead historical consultant for Spielberg’s film adaptation of War Horse and historical advisor on the 2017 film Wonder Woman starring Gal Gadot and Chris Pine.
 More recently he has been working on Sam Mendes’ Great War film, “1917“.
 He is a regular consultant and on-screen expert for a host of TV and radio shows, including Time Team, The Trench Detectives and Who Do You Think You Are?

-He has spearheaded numerous archaeological investigations along the Western Front, including an archaeological project focusing on the Somme area ahead of the 2016 centenary.
+He has spearheaded numerous archaeological investigations along the Western Front.

 He is an Honorary Lecturer at University College London and regularly acts as a consultant for the British Army on historical matters.
 He has also served as a Forensic Trauma specialist for the Norwegian Army.
 He regularly lectures in North America and Canada.
 He has also worked for the Advisory Board of the National Museum of the Royal Navy.